molo17inc/gluesync-bootstrapper/README.md

 ## User Defined Functions (UDFs)

-GlueSync supports User Defined Functions (UDFs) for custom data transformation during synchronization.
+Gluesync supports User Defined Functions (UDFs) for custom data transformation during synchronization.
 UDFs can be written in Java or Kotlin and are automatically compiled and deployed when entities are created.

 ### UDF Configuration